This is the US Station History section of

 Classic Sites

-Many radio stations were built to show that they were (and some still are) special places where broadcasting happens.
+Especially in the 1930s and 1940s, many radio stations were built to show that they were (and some still are) special places where broadcasting happens.
 For many years, especially when the sites were manned, tours were common.
 Some stations even issued tour brochures to their visitors; WLW was one of them.
-Here are a few more example of why many people thought the local radio station was special:
+Here are a few more examples of why many people used to think the local radio station was special:

 As with many stations in the 1930s and 1940s, KFXD, Nampa, ID had an auditorium for live programs.